 The expected hospital stay for patients with a Hip Fracture is 7 days.
 You may be ready for discharge sooner depending on your condition.
 If you have any questions throughout your journey, ask!

-In hospital, you may be instructed to follow Hip Fracture Precautions and review Signs and Symptoms of Infection.
+In the hospital, you may be instructed to follow Hip Fracture Precautions and review the Signs and Symptoms of Infection.